Firearms policy#

 Any firearms policy must comply with the laws stated in the Arms Act 1983, Arms Regulations 1992 and Health and Safety at Work Act 2015.

-You do not need a separate firearms policy for offsite firearms activities run by an external provider, such as during a school camp.
+If an external provider runs an activity that involves firearms offsite, such as during a school camp, you do not need a firearms policy.
 Your Education Outside the Classroom (EOTC) Safety Management Plan should address the safe use of firearms.

 These guidelines are designed to support schools to have the correct policy and processes in place.
 The guidelines are based on 2 principles: